-Are Public Folders Frustrating Your Design Teams Now They Are Working From Home?
+Are Public Folders Frustrating Your Design Teams?

 Microsoft Public Folders can produce a variety of challenges for those in the Architecture, Construction and Engineering industries.
 Charles de Voil examines these challenges, and explains how Gekko Email Management could be the solution you are looking for.